Jewish East End Guide

 Papers of Kevin Martin about the Novo Cemetery – P/MAR

-- Finding aids to the burial sites at Novo Cemetery, Mile End.
+- Finding aids to the burial sites at the Novo Cemetery, Mile End.
 Records include photographs of gravestones and Excel spreadsheets documenting locations.

 Documents relating to the Rosenberg family of St. George-in-the-East – P/ROS

-- Personal papers of the Rosenberg Family (Russian Jewish immigrants) including immigration documentations, 1890-1948.
+- Personal papers including immigration documents, 1890-1948.

 Papers of the Tuffel Family of Whitechapel – P/TUF